CWO(MACH) Neil Mataweny Wilson

 At least two of his brothers also served during World War II — Arthur as a chief warrant officer in the Army and James in the Navy as a chief pharmacist’s mate.
 James survived the sinking of the U.S.S.
 Yorktown in June 1942 at the Battle of Midway.

-Sources: The Conneautville (Pennsylvania) Courier; The Washington Post; The Record-Argus of Greenville, Pennsylvania; Commonwealth of Pennsylvania World War II Veterans’ Compensation Bureau; Census; Navy muster rolls; grave markers at Dicksonburg Cemetery in Crawford County, Pennsylvania; the Navy Report of Action of Yorktown and Yorktown Air Group, May 8, 1942.
+Sources: The Conneautville (Pennsylvania) Courier; The Washington Post; The Record-Argus of Greenville, Pennsylvania; Commonwealth of Pennsylvania World War II Veterans’ Compensation Bureau; Census; Navy enlistment records and muster rolls; grave markers at Dicksonburg Cemetery in Crawford County, Pennsylvania; the Navy Report of Action of Yorktown and Yorktown Air Group, May 8, 1942.
 This profile was researched and written on behalf of the U.S.S.
 Arizona Mall Memorial at the University of Arizona.